cu-mkp/m-k-manuscript-data/_texts/p-120v_tl.md

 >
 >   <span class="m">River sand</span>, that is washed by the current of water, is good when strained in a cloth to make the powder compact.

 This is a rare secret, and which is pleasing for decorating tables, rooms, studies out of season when winter denies you flowers.
 Be advised to pick them when they are in full vigor and still growing, because if you take them when no longer in bloom or when they are starting to wilt, they will not keep.
-Having therefore chosen them, take some <span class="m">sand</span>, the leanest and driest you can find, that must be very well ground, like the one <span class="pro">goldsmiths</span> use to sand <span class="m">enamel</span>, or like the one used for engraving.
+Having therefore chosen them, take some <span class="m">sand</span>, the leanest and driest you can find, that must be very well ground, like the one <span class="pro">goldsmiths</span> use to sand <span class="m">enamel</span>, or like the one <span class="x">used</span> for engraving.
 But this <span class="m">sand</span> must not be dusty at all, nor must it stay on your hand or leave a trace when you have ground or poured it, because it is

 > *at left bottom margin*
 >